15-Minute Beef & Ramen Noodles (1-Pan!)

 For those nights when you need dinner on the table like 5 minutes ago, this super quick ground beef ramen noodle dish saves the day!
 There’s no prep time or chopping needed, so it’s literally done in 15 minutes flat.
 And just like my 15-minute ground beef & broccoli stir-fry, it’s perfect for when you’re craving a comforting ramen noodle dish, but you want a more balanced version.

 It’s jam-packed with protein from ground beef along with hearty heaps of zero-prep veggies!
 Now you may already know this, but ramen is a true weeknight hero.
-I created this easy skillet recipe because I have a slow cooker beef ramen on the site that’s one of my all-time reader favorite recipes!
+I created this easy skillet recipe because I have a viral slow cooker beef ramen on the site that’s one of my all-time reader favorite recipes!

 Readers love this recipe because it’s a lightened up way to enjoy a nostalgic dish when your family craves ramen noodles.
 And even though there’s a lot of veggies, kids love eating it!